Skip to main content

 Diabetic Kidney Disease

 Diabetic kidney disease (DKD) is the gradual and permanent loss of kidney function.
 This occurs because of kidney damage caused by high blood sugar levels.
 Normally, the kidneys remove fluid, chemicals, and waste from your blood.
 These wastes are turned into urine by your kidneys.
-When you have DKD, your kidneys do not function properly.
+DKD may worsen over time and lead to kidney failure.

 WHILE YOU ARE HERE: